“Cheers to the New Year and another chance for us to get it right.” Oprah

 You’ve decided to finally update your blog.
 The kids are asleep.
 Your partner is happy watching Game of Thrones.
 It’s time to start working.

 What are you supposed to write about?
+Coming up with blogging ideas is tough – especially for beginners.

-A really useful tool to start your blog topic search with is the HubSpot topic generator.
+A really useful tool to start your blog topic search is the HubSpot topic generator.
 Simply type in a topic and then, 5 blog title ideas will be generated for you.
 Enter your email and it will unlock another 250 topics.

 In this post we describe the process we use to generate ideas for this blog.